 Colombia is may not be infamous for the diving, but it will not disappoint.
 With Caribbean and Pacific coastline, the country has some hidden diving gems.
 Many people will tell you to head to the Caribbean coast when you are travelling in Colombia.
 A lot of visitors base themselves in Santa Marta, and then explore places such as Tayrona National Park and Minca.
 Santa Marta itself is quite unimpressive, however just a short bus ride away you will find Taganga.
 This sleepy fishing town is on the very edge of Tayrona National Park.
 It is also the perfect place for Scuba Diving in Colombia.

-Is the diving in Tayrona Park good?
+Is the scuba diving in Tayrona Park good?

-What will you see?
+What will you see diving in Tayrona Park?

-How about for certified divers?
+How is scuba diving in Taganga for certified divers?

-Getting to Taganga from Santa Marta
+How to get from Santa Marta to Taganga

 Taganga is only about 15 minutes drive from Santa Marta, so you could easily take a taxi for around $12,000 pesos.
 If you’re extra frivolous like me, you can take the local bus.
 Blue buses fly down the streets of Santa Marta and might seem a bit daunting, but just throw your arm out when you see one that says Taganga in the front window and hop on.
 The fare is $1600 pesos, and of course the bus takes a fair bit longer than a taxi.
-It’s hot and gets full, but if you have the time, take it!
+It’s hot and it gets very full, but if you have the time, take it!